staking-foundation/docs/docs/51-proposals.md

 Topics can be things like better designs for Diva Staking, suggestions on how to organize the community, research & development topics, or decentralization initiatives.

-DAO members are encouraged to participate, following the [DAO community guidelines](https://github.com/staking-foundation/diva-dao/blob/main/Community-Guidelines.md).
+Community members are encouraged to participate, following the [DAO community guidelines](https://github.com/staking-foundation/diva-dao/blob/main/Community-Guidelines.md).
 Forums are open to anyone, as it is important to socialize ideas and gather community feedback before moving on to action.

 💬 Participate on discussions or suggest new ideas on [Discord](https://discord.com/channels/1041618287500460083/1129055607148773386) or [Commonwealth](https://commonwealth.im/divastaking/discussions)!